sherirosalia/Database_Analysis_App/readme.md

 ### File Structure
 All csv files in root folder.
-Deploy flask app by typing python -m app.py in bash
+Deploy flask app by typing python -m app.py in bash Jupyter notebook file called "climate_analysis" is the precursor to the flask app.
+The file named "refactor_sqlite_analysis" is a notebook duplicating SQLAlchemy scripts with both "regular" Python and Python Pandas.

 ### Avg Temp
 ![Average Temps](../master/resources/trip_avg_temp.png)